emlynoregan/gaedocstore/README.md

     }

 And if the object is recreated in the future, then that linked data will be reinstated as expected.

+Similarly, if an object is saved with a link, but the linked object can't be found, "link_missing": True will be included as above.

 ### updating denormalized linked data back to parents